 Hamstrings– Focus should be on flexing at the hip, not reaching for the foot with the hands.
 Remember to rotate the leg to get all three hamstring muscles.

-IT Band– In this photo we are stretching the Right leg.
+Lateral Chain– In this photo we are stretching the Right leg.
 The Left leg is bent the Right is straight, both feet are flat and facing forward.
-Foam rolling along the IT Band can also be helpful.

 Quads– Can also be done in standing, avoid excessive lumbar arching, sometimes a pillow needs to be placed under the stomach.